Visiting Alfred Almond Elementary School

 Are $100.
 What a deal!

 In person visits: Email me your location and I’ll send you a quote.
 The cost of a book talk varies depending on how close your school or library is to my hundred-year-old and definitely not haunted farmhouse in Western New York.
 Buffalo, Rochester, and the Finger Lakes region are all pretty close to me, but I’m happy to travel further.
-I generally try to keep the cost low, because I know schools and libraries aren’t rich.
+(I try to keep the cost of visits low, because I know schools and libraries aren’t exactly rolling in cash, and I greatly appreciate the work you do to enrich our communities.)

 If you are a school or library looking to purchase 20 or more copies of the book, you can order directly from the publisher, Penguin, who will give you a discount on bulk orders.